whiteside-daniel/ebq-landing-page/README.md

 Known Issues:
  - Unable to get shadow element on for the 'complete-department-marketing.png' image
  - Alignment of EBQ Logo in iPhone mobile view isn't quite right.
 The logo is too far to the right.
 Can't figure out the padding/border settings to fix this
+ - Some style tags were applied to individual HTML elements instead of using CSS.
+I could not override the bootstrap CSS defaults in certain cases.